kyungjae-lee/engineers-notebook/real-time-operating-systems/scheduling.md

   ...
   ```

-  > This is because tasks are getting preempted even if they didn't finish writing `printf()` messages completely.
-To resolve this issue while maintaining preemptive scheduling policy "mutual exclusion" must be introduced.
+  > This is because tasks are getting preempted every 1ms when the SysTick timer interrupt invokes the scheduler even if they didn't finish writing `printf()` messages completely.
+To resolve this issue while maintaining preemptive scheduling policy "mutual exclusion" must be introduced to lock the shared resource.
+(Here, ITM unit of the ARM Cortex-M4 processor is the shared resource.)

   When using **Cooperative Scheduling** (`configUSE_PREEMPTION = 0`), the output will be like: